Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 What Foods Are Bad for Dental Hygiene?

 To promote healthy teeth and gums, avoid frequent sugary foods, as they allow bacteria to produce acids that contribute to decay.
-If you are unsure about your diet’s impact, discussing it during your dental hygienist appointment can help you get personalised advice.
 Some examples of harmful foods include:

 • Sticky, sweet candy, such as caramels, lollipops, and gummies.